-Show Notes form Hair Matters Podcast sponsored by Noelle Salon, today we spoke of Madison Reed and other at home colors!
+Show Notes from Hair Matters Podcast sponsored by Noelle Salon, today we spoke of Madison Reed and other at-home colors!
 I actually purchased Madison Reed color, took their quiz to determine what color best suited me and I used it on my own hair!
-The grey coverage was very poor and this is not an all natural product, in fact it can be more toxic than other hair dyes!
-Additionally, I received a 1.7 ounce tube of color with a non descriptive developer - cost $30 with shipping, not really a deal.
-Read on or listen to our podcast for details and options by clicking the link below
+The grey coverage was very poor and this is not an all-natural product, in fact, it can be more toxic than other hair dyes!
+Additionally, I received a 1.7-ounce tube of color with a non-descriptive developer - cost $30 with shipping, not really a deal.

 Balayage by our professional stylist Alycia

 Now, if you have virgin hair (no color, chemical treatments) then using Madison Reed may be okay.
 What is not okay is if you have chemicals in your hair (which most of us do) and you are livid by the end result.
 That being said, in some of Madison Reeds videos they suggest running color from roots to ends - this is not a good idea on previously colored hair.
 Hair color does not affect previously colored hair, particularly darker shades.
 The end result may be uneven with light roots (on your virgin hair) & darker ends.
 If you are staying within your own color level - you may be fine with adding their hair dye, but you may be surprised that the tones are very warm.